qernal/terraform-provider-qernal/docs/resources/function.md

 ### Required

-- `compliance` (List of String) Compliance standards the function adheres to, one of soc or ipv6
 - `image` (String) Container image for the function.
 - `name` (String) Name of the function.
 - `port` (Number) Port on which the function will listen for incoming requests.